ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

     !!!
 Warning
         When running on a multi-tenant Event Streams cluster you need to modify the name of the starter app, to avoid conflicting with other application name in the consumer group.

 1. Unzip somewhere and open a Terminal window on your laptop, go to the folder you have unzipped the file and start the app:

+    !!!
+Warning
+        When using Windows laptop, be sure to have done the [windows pre-requisites](../#windows-user) for getting your environment ready.

     ```sh
     docker run -ti -p 8080:8080 -v  $(pwd)/kafka.properties:/deployments/kafka.properties -v  $(pwd)/truststore.p12:/deployments/truststore.p12  quay.io/ibmcase/es-demo